 In general, frequency-matched data should be analysed using a stratified method (as shown in Examples 13.1 to 13.3) to account for the matching.
-If pair-matching is used, with few categories of the confounder, and many pairs present within each category, a group identifier could be created for the matched set of subjects and the data analysed as for a frequency-matched dataset using the group identifier to form the strata.
+If pair-matching is used, with few categories of the confounder, and many pairs present within each category, the data could be analysed by creating a group identifier for the matched set of subjects and analysing the data as for a frequency-matched dataset using the group identifier to form the strata.
 The strata formed by the matching process must be preserved and an overall measure of association developed.
-Note that in case-control studies, we cannot assess the main effect of the matched variable(s), but interaction between the confounder(s) and exposure should be evaluated in the usual manner.
+Note that we cannot assess the main effect of the matched variable(s), but interaction between the confounder(s) and exposure should be evaluated in the usual manner.
 When additional confounders are present, a multivariable analysis using conditional logistic regression (see Section 16.15) can be used for the analysis.